-Additional reading assignments will be placed in the reserve collection of the University Library, if the need arises or sent to students via email attachments.
+Additional reading assignments will be placed on our course page on Canvas if the need arises or sent to students via email attachments.

 III.
 COURSE OBJECTIVES

 This course is designed to achieve the following objectives:

 - 1. To introduce the student to the basic concepts, history, approaches and theories of international politics - 2.
 To provide the student with contextual understanding and sufficient factual background to assess international relations theories and concepts. - 3.
 To discuss the essential elements in the governing process through illustrations from various political systems; and - 4.
 To provide the necessary foundation for advanced courses in Political Science.